r3-dev/n8n-nodes-twitch/README.md

 - Npm: `npm i @r3-dev/n8n-nodes-twitch`
 - Yarn: `yarn add @r3-dev/n8n-nodes-twitch`
+- Pnpm: `pnpm add @r3-dev/n8n-nodes-twitch`

 If you want to create a custom Docker image to have it installed by default (that's what we do), you could use our Dockerfile as a base.
-Take a look at our custom docker image repo:

-<a href="https://github.com/r3-dev/n8n-codely-custom-image">Simple Dockerfile for custom n8n image</a>

-# 👌 Codely Code Quality Standards

-Publishing this package we are committing ourselves to the following code quality standards:

-- 🤝 Respect **Semantic Versioning**: No breaking changes in patch or minor versions
-- 🤏 No surprises in transitive dependencies: Use the **bare minimum dependencies** needed to meet the purpose
-- 🎯 **One specific purpose** to meet without having to carry a bunch of unnecessary other utilities
-- ✅ **Tests** as documentation and usage examples
-- 📖 **Well documented ReadMe** showing how to install and use
-- ⚖️ **License favoring Open Source** and collaboration